 Michael Wolfe, founder and entrepreneur at Galdly, advised that before you begin your journey as a startup founder, knowledge is required.
 You will surely be able to cut years of wasted time off of your career by reading these following books:

 Advice #4 Join competition

 Remember Jeff and his partner, they joined a competition and won thousand dollars to fund their startup.
-Same like them, you should test your idea and join competition to know whether your idea is worth a multimillion dollar or not from experts’ eyes.
-Additionally, by joining competition, you can meet more successful individuals and this probably could help you stay creative and motivated.
+Same like them, you should test your idea and join a competition to know whether your idea is worth a multimillion-dollar or not from experts’ eyes.
+Additionally, by joining a competition, you can meet more successful individuals and this probably could help you stay creative and motivated.
 Know success won’t always find you, you should come looking for it.